buildtesters/buildtest/docs/contributing.rst

 buildtest has a regression test that is run via `pytest <https://docs.pytest.org/en/stable/>`_.
 You should be familiar with pytest and it's usage and documentation as it will help you write regression test.
 The regression test makes use of `coverage <https://coverage.readthedocs.io/>`_ to measure code coverage of buildtest source code.
-This is configured using `.coveragerc <https://github.com/buildtesters/buildtest/blob/devel/.coveragerc>`_ file located in top of repo.
+This is configured in `pyproject.toml <https://github.com/buildtesters/buildtest/blob/devel/pyproject.toml>`_ file located in top of repo.
 The coverage data is pushed to `codecov <https://docs.codecov.io/docs>`_ at https://codecov.io/gh/buildtesters/buildtest/.

 buildtest has several CI checks written in GitHub workflows.
 These are found in `.github/workflows <https://github.com/buildtesters/buildtest/tree/devel/.github/workflows>`_